 Economic Water Scarcity occurs when there is an insufficient amount of financial resources or human capacity to develop a local water supply, even if the water supply itself may exist.
 This includes both a lack of infrastructure to distribute water and/or the inequitable distribution of water to sections of the population.
 This is mainly found in places where basic livelihood opportunities don’t exist and/or where political corruption exploits the population’s resources, keeping them in perpetual poverty.

-As of 2013, 783 million people lack access to clean water, with an estimated 6-8 million deaths per year from the consequences of disasters and water-related diseases.
-Children under the age of five face the greatest risk of contaminated water due to undeveloped immune systems, resulting in over 800,000 deaths annually from diarrheal diseases alone.
+According to a 2019 report from the World Health Organizaiton, an estimated 785 million people lack access to clean water.
+Children under the age of five face the greatest risk of contaminated water due to undeveloped immune systems, resulting in over 485,000 deaths annually from diarrheal diseases alone.

 Many water-related diseases, such as Typhoid, Cholera, and Hepatitis (A, E), come from water contaminated with sewage/fecal waste, which is then commonly ingested through drinking or it’s presence on food items.

 Without proper education, technological, and financial resources, water pollution will continue to be the cause of death and suffering to millions of people around the globe.